Automater/Web_Data_Extraction_from_Search_Engine/README.md

 ### TESTING APPROACH ###

-1. Go to any website to extract data from e.g. http://businessfinder.mlive.com/
+A.  Go to any website to extract data from e.g. http://businessfinder.mlive.com/

 ![Alt text](http://173.0.133.251/images/GitHub/website-mlive.jpg "Website to extract data from")

-2. Type "Audit" as the search keyword.
+B.  Type "Audit" as the search keyword.

 ![Alt text](http://173.0.133.251/images/GitHub/results.jpg "Keyword")

-3. Data extracted from the website.
+C.  Data extracted from the website.

 ![Alt text](http://173.0.133.251/images/GitHub/extracted.jpg "Data extracted from the website")

-4. Results of the extraction.
+D.  Results of the extraction.

 ![Alt text](http://173.0.133.251/images/GitHub/data.jpg "Results of the extraction")

-5. Saved results in "Audit_Firms_Michigan.csv" file.
+E.  Saved results in "Audit_Firms_Michigan.csv" file.

 ![Alt text](http://173.0.133.251/images/GitHub/excel.jpg "Results saved in csv file")

-6. Modifications to the scripts may be made easily.
+F.  Modifications to the scripts may be made easily.

 ![Alt text](http://173.0.133.251/images/GitHub/script.jpg "Modifications to the scripts")